iboxpay/maximum-awesome-linux/README.md

 # Maximum Awesome Linux Port

 * Still somewhat experimental, so use with caution.
-Linux (currently just Ubuntu) port of Maximum Awesome from (https://github.com/square/maximum-awesome).
+Linux (modify for Fedora) port of Maximum Awesome from (https://github.com/square/maximum-awesome).

 ## What do you need to do it
 Ubuntu, with `git` and `rake` installed.
 To get them you could do